 On the wedding day, I field question after question, make decision after decision (after the wedding planner, the photographer is the biggest puppeteer of the day), keep to the timeline, keep communication open with vendors, take pictures that rock while also being charming AF so no one hates me, carry up to eight pounds slung around my neck for 8-10 hours, sitting down for maybe thirty minutes the whole time, walk ALL OVER THE VENUE for the best spots and so much more!
 SO MUCH MORE.
 LOL

 If you would tip a tattooist, who creates you a piece of art that lasts forever…why wouldn’t you tip a photographer?
 If you tip a massage therapist, a hairstylist, a valet, a server, a bartender, a wedding planner, a DJ…why not a photographer?
 Again, if someone wants to make the point of us being business owners, let me tell you something: most photographers can’t charge enough.
-The industry is too saturated.
+The industry is too saturated with hobbyists pretending to be professionals.
 Pricing is the main motivator for most of the market, so most of us are only making the bare minimum.
 Barely a living wage, for the vast majority (I’m not interested in hearing from people in the high-end market).
 Any extra money you give will most likely go towards equipment we need, an unpaid bill, or even food for our kids.
 It isn’t being wasted, I assure you.

 The simple fact is, though, that everyone in this industry works their asses off, we don’t charge nearly enough and our families are tired of never seeing us on the weekends.